baselbers/woocommerce-pdf-invoices/readme.txt

 Automatically generate and attach customizable PDF Invoices and PDF Packing Slips for WooCommerce emails and directly send to Dropbox, Google Drive, OneDrive or Egnyte.

 == Description ==
 *Invoicing can be time consuming.
 Well, not anymore!
-WooCommerce PDF Invoices automates the invoicing process by generating and sending it to your customers.*
+Invoices for WooCommerce automates the invoicing process by generating and sending it to your customers.*

 This WooCommerce plugin generates PDF invoices and PDF packing slips, attaches it to WooCommerce email types of your choice and sends invoices to your customers' Dropbox, Google Drive, OneDrive or Egnyte.
 Choose between multiple clean and customizable templates.